Salarian: Mass Effect: Andromeda

-Other notable appearances within the Mass Effect Universe

-A salarian called Tazzik appears in the comic series Mass Effect: Redemption.
-He's a hitman of the Shadow Broker that was given the task of retrieving Commander Shepard's body from Omega and bringing it to the Broker's main base.

 Reception and analysis

 Reception

+A Mass Effect fan at AVA Expo 2013, cosplaying as a Salarian character.

-Several Mass Effect trilogy salarian characters, especially Mordin Solus, were received positively by both journalists and players, and are popular in fan art and cosplay.
-Major Kirrahe's speech has been quoted as one of Mass Effects most iconic moments.
-Kallo Jath's appearance in Mass Effect: Andromeda as the Tempest's pilot received mostly mixed receptions by the audience.
-He was ranked #7 in Beth Meadows' ranking at HeyPoorPlayer, highlighting that while "it's impossible to think of anyone filling Joker's role", he had done a "pretty good job", expressing a desire for more interaction with him.
+Salarian characters in the Mass Effect trilogy, especially Mordin Solus, have received critical acclaim from both journalists and players.
+Major Kirrahe's speech in the first Mass Effect has been quoted as one of Mass Effects most iconic moments.
 Dr. Saelon was listed as one of gaming's "most magnificently murderous medical practitioners" in David Houghton's list for GamesRadar+.

-The salarian species has mostly been well received by critics and media outlets, receiving praise for their intelligence, technical prowess and importance within the Mass Effect universe.
-TheGamer’s Sean Murray placed them #2 on his list of best Mass Effect races.
-Similarly, David Caballero of ScreenRant also ranked the salarians #5, criticizing their unpopular attitudes and somewhat treacherous behavior.
-In contrast, GamingBolt's Shubhankar Parijat placed them second to last in his list, yet still described them as "one of the most formidable and respectable alien races in the world of Mass Effect".
-The lack of salarian females in the Mass Effect series has received some criticism.
-Alex Raymond highlighted that their absence reinforces the notion that the traits associated with the salarians, such as intelligence and scientific aptitude, are traditionally male-coded.
-Raymond also compared the seclusion of most salarian females, who are largely confined to their homeworld, to the outdated notion of women being in the "salarian kitchen".
-However, this criticism is somewhat tempered by the lore indicating that most salarian females hold positions of significant political power.
-Timothy J. Seppala underlined the relationship between the krogan and the salarians as an example of the Mass Effect trilogys most rich, nuanced world building, something that wasn't quite present in Mass Effect Andromeda.
-Ari Notis of Kotaku criticized the fact that players are forced to kill an apparently innocent and mentally stable salarian scientist in Mass Effect, arguing that by being forced to leave him behind, the game limits player choice and agency.
+The Salarian species has been well-received by critics and media outlets, praised for its intelligence, technical prowess, and importance within the Mass Effect universe.
+David Caballero of Screen Rant ranked the Salarians #5 on his list of the best alien races in the franchise, noting their unpopular actions, arrogance, and treacherous behavior.
+Sean Murray of TheGamer ranked the Salarians #2, noting their relatively fast metabolism that makes them faster than most species in the Mass Effect universe, their "knowledge is power" philosophy, and their matriarchal society.
+In contrast, Shubhankar Parijat of GamingBolt placed them second-to-last on his list, criticizing their appearance, unusual-sounding nature, and superiority complex; yet still describing them as "one of the most formidable and respectable alien races" in Mass Effect, describing them as "a culture of geniuses".
+In his critique of Mass Effect: Andromeda, Timothy J. Seppala argued the relationship between the Krogan and the Salarians was an example of the Mass Effect trilogys richest, most nuanced world building.
+Ari Notis of Kotaku criticized the fact that players are forced to kill an unnamed Salarian in Mass Effect, arguing that by being forced to leave him behind, the game limits player choice and agency.

+The lack of Salarian females in the Mass Effect series has received some criticism.
+Alex Raymond, writing for Gamecritics.com, noted that their absence reinforces the notion that the traits associated with the Salarians, such as intelligence and scientific aptitude, are traditionally male-coded.
+Raymond also compared the seclusion of most Salarian females, who are largely confined to their homeworld, to them being in the "Salarian kitchen", stating that the games conveniently evade having Salarian females present in it by having them hold positions of power.